LaylaD4/LaylahDePaull_T2A2/README.md

 ### 3. Required Body Data or Header Data

 The request being made, must include a valid JWT token in the Authorisation header.
-This token is used to authenticate the user, and associate the user with the recipe created.
-The request body must contain JSON data that includes the following fields:
+This token is used to authenticate the user, and associate the user with the recipe being updated.
+The request body must contain JSON data that includes the following fields, with some optional:
 - **name**: The new name for the recipe if the user would like to update it (optional)
-- **description**: The new description for the recipe if the user would like to update (optional)
+- **description**: The new description for the recipe if the user would like to update it (optional)
 - **recipe_ingredients**: The list of ingredients associated with the recipe the user would like to update/add/delete:
     - **ingredient**: The name of the ingredient is always needed to add, update or delete. (required)
-    - **amount**: The amount of the ingredient for the recipe, if the user would like to update (optional)
+    - **amount**: The amount of the ingredient for the recipe, if the user would like to update it (optional)
-    - **unit**: The unit of measurement of the ingredient needed in the recipe, if the user would like to update (optional)
+    - **unit**: The unit of measurement of the ingredient needed in the recipe, if the user would like to update it (optional)
-    - **delete**: A boolean (true/false) indicating whether to remove the ingredient (optional)
+    - **delete**: A boolean (true/false) indicating whether to remove the ingredient or not (optional)

 **Example JSON body**: Where a user would like to update an existing recipe, named "Steak Bearnaise".
-The user would like to change the amount of the ingredient named  "Bearnaise Sauce" to 150 (vs 100), and delete the ingredient named: "Butter" (Note; the name and description of the recipe is not required in the request, however I left them there to create a better awareness of the request being made):
+The user would like to change the amount of the ingredient named  "Bearnaise Sauce" to 150 (vs 100), and delete the ingredient named: "Butter" (Note; the name and description of the recipe is not required in this request, however I left them there to create a better understanding of the request being made):

 ```json
 {